 The Company evaluated the CStone agreement to determine whether it is a collaborative arrangement for purposes of ASC 808.
 The Company determined that there were two material components of the CStone agreement: (i) the CStone territory-specific license and related activities in the CStone territory, and (ii) the parties' participation in global development of the licensed products.
-The Company concluded that the CStone territory-specific license and related activities in CStone territory-specific license and related activities in CStone territory-specific license and related activities in CStone territory, which include manufacturing.
+The Company concluded that the CStone territory-specific license and related activities in the CStone territory are not within the scope of ASC 808 because the Company is not exposed to significant risks and rewards.
+The Company concluded that CStone is a customer with regard to the component that includes the CStone territory-specific license and related activities in CStone territory, which include manufacturing.
 For the parties' participation in global development of the licensed products, the Company concluded that the research and development activities and cost-sharing payments related to such activities are within the scope of ASC 808 as both parties are active participants exposed to the risk of the activities under the CStone agreement.
 The Company concluded that CStone is not a customer with regard to the global development component in the context of the CStone agreement.
 Therefore, payments received by the Company for global development activities under the CStone agreement, including manufacturing, will be accounted for as a reduction of related expenses.